influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 ...
 ```

-Kapacitor is set up to trigger the alert.

-However, nothing is going to happen until the task has been enabled.
-Before being enabled, the task should first be tested.

-To test the task to ensure log files or communication channels aren't spammed with alerts, use the following command to record the data stream for the specified database and retention policy:
+4. Test the task to ensure log files or communication channels aren't spammed with alerts.
+Use the following command to record the data stream for the specified database and retention policy:

 ```bash
 kapacitor record stream -task cpu_alert -duration 60s